neuronsimulator/nrn/docs/guide/using_session_files_for_saving.rst

 Errors due to mismatched object IDs are easy to correct by editing the session file.
 Mismatched object IDs can occur from particular sequences of creation and destruction of windows by the user.
 For example, suppose you

 1.
-    Start a PointProcessManager and create the first instance of an IClamp.
+    Start a PointProcessManager and create the first instance of an :class:`IClamp`.
 This will be IClamp[0]

 2.
     Start another PointProcessManager and create a second instance of an IClamp.
 This will be IClamp[1]